CBDOO at your service

 The entire process takes 24 hours.
 After just one day, the moisture is extracted from the flowers and they are ready to eat.

-What are the advantages of Freeze Drying?
+What are the advantages of Frozen Drying?

 The process is very quick and quite spectacular in itself.
 But it's not just the beauty of the gesture that's of interest: the result is simply incredible.
 Everything changes for the better: appearance, taste, smell, texture, even potency!